christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 1.4.
 Nietzschean 'Ressentiment' (Weaponizing the "Chandala" Castes)

 Universalism, the transvaluation of traditional ethnic values, monotheism (good vs. evil), and the concept of sin exist to self-deify and weaponize the lowest castes.
-This is why Friedrich Nietzsche called christiantiy and it's secularized variant of leftism "slave-moralities", because it allowed the slaves to feel morally and socially to the higher castes based on the concept of sin and set commandments of behavior.
+This is why Friedrich Nietzsche called christiantiy and it's secularized variant of leftism "slave-moralities", because it allowed the slaves to feel morally and socially superior to the higher castes because of the concept of sin and set commandments of behavior.
 \
  &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;       In his book 'On the Genealogy of Morality' (1887) Friedrich Nietzsche wrote that the jews (5), who he claimed are motivated by deep resentment and hatred (6), create these "slave morality" systems (7) to empower the lowest "chandala" castes (8).
 This is what makes the system self-policing and self-regulating.
 The savior complex (9) is a subset of christian self-deification and is a heritage of monotheism and messianism (10).
 Self-deification (11) is the foundation for attacking those that are identified as heretics (12) and redeeming others.